HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 GeoJSON artifacts, colors selected basin contours by area class with light fills and thin edges, and uses separate symbols for selected outlets, rejected outlets when present, flow stations, piezometers and future observation point types.
-For generated-candidate runs, it also draws the vectorized DEM network from `dem_network.geojson`.
+For DEM-network runs, it also draws the vectorized DEM network from `dem_network.geojson`.
 When outlets were snapped, the map draws the snapped outlet and a dashed station-to-outlet link for visible displacements.